taiki-e/easy-ext/README.md

 }
 ```

+The visibility of the generated extension trait inherits the visibility of the item in the original `impl`.

 You can elide the trait name.
 Note that in this case, `#[ext]` assigns a random name, so you cannot import/export the generated trait.

 ```rust